nanocosmos/documentation/docs/nanoplayer/nanoplayer_embed_detailed.md

 **Migration from v1.x:**
 If previously numeric values were used for boolean parameters (e.g., `playback.metadata=1`), in the Embed Player 2.0.0. it must be updated to use explicit boolean strings (`playback.metadata=true`).

+### New in v1.3.4

+Added support for embed page custom title via query param `title`.

 ### New in v1.3.3

 Wait until container is ready before creating the player at iframes `DOMContenLoaded`.